Here I try to keep track, of what I've done at work in the years since my Informatik study at the ETH Zurich (1982-1988).

 1995-1998 |

 Set up and administrate the Web Site for APS and Symmetrix, as well as for all Symmetrix customers.
-We first started with a PC running Linux.
-Later a DecStation was added, which is now our main server.
+We first started with a PC running Linux for which I adapted a kernel driver to work with a synchronous serial card so it could talk directly to the leased line modem and act as a router for the companies LAN.
+Later a DecStation 5000 was added, which became the main server.
 In May 1997 the Linux server was converted to Windows NT 4.0, to give us the mean to get experience in both Unix and Windows environments. |

 1993-1995 |